TodePond/fuckoffaimusic/README.md

 sorry i'd love to answer differently but unfortunately i'm part of the fuck off ai music movement?

+### Can you at least elaborate?

+sorry i'd love to but unfortunately i'm part of the fuck off ai music movement?

 <br />

 <br />